 It’s that weird week between December 25th and New Year’s – that last hurrah of the holidays before it’s all downhill until spring, with nothing to look forward to except taxes.
 Unless you’re going to the Caribbean.
 And okay, Valentine’s Day gets a nod, but the point is, celebrate now because future happy times are slim on the ground for the next four months.

-So smile up, imagine where you’d rather be for the holidays and I’ll tell you a Christmas story about what really happened in Zurich, on the way to the Dolder Grand Hotel.
+So smile up, imagine where you’d rather be for the holidays and I’ll tell you a Christmas story about what really happened in Zurich, on the way to the Dolder Grand Hotel in Switzerland.

 You think being a luxury travel blogger is all glamour, glamour, glamour, right?
 Well, here’s a story that never made it into any of my travel articles, but I’m in a confiding mood, so here it is.
 It was the Christmas season and I was in Zurich.
 I’d had a private city tour with a guide named Sandra Claus (no, seriously.
 I am not making this up).
 She was imminently ready to have a baby, a son, and wanted to name him Noel, but her husband wouldn’t let her so they had settled on Noah.

 That’s actually not part of the story, but I thought it would set a holiday mood.
-The story of what really happened in Zurich on the way to the Dolder Grand took place the next day.
+The story of what really happened in Zurich on the way to the Dolder Grand Hotel in Switzerland took place the next day.

 The historic Dolder Grand Hotel